quantumlib/Cirq/docs/google/calibration.md

 *   Metric key: two_qubit_sycamore_gate_xeb_cycle_pauli_error
 *   Metric key: two_qubit_sycamore_gate_xeb_cycle_purity_error

-Two qubit error is primarily characterized by cross-entropy benchmarking (XEB).
+Two qubit error is primarily characterized by applying cross-entropy benchmarking (XEB).
+This procedure consists of performing a "cycle" of a random one-qubit gate on each qubit followed by the two qubit entangling gate.
-This is computed by performing a "cycle" of a random one-qubit gate on each qubit followed by the two qubit entangling gate.
 The resulting distribution is analyzed and compared to the expected distribution using cross entropy.

 See the above section for descriptions of total versus purity error.